Logo

 Adolf Hitler was the only realistic candidate, and Alfred Hugenberg decided that he would use the Nazi Party leader to get his way.

-The Alfred Hugenberg newspapers went all-out in support of the "Freedom Law", running glaring headlines in support, but when the referendum, only 5,538,000 Germans voted yes for the "Freedom Law", which was insufficient to for the law to pass.
+The Alfred Hugenberg newspapers went all-out in support of the "Freedom Law", running glaring headlines in support, but when the referendum was held, only 5,538,000 Germans voted yes for the "Freedom Law", which was insufficient to for the law to pass.

-Hitler was able to use Alfred Hugenberg to push himself into the political mainstream, and once the Young Plan was passed by referendum, Hitler promptly ended his links with Alfred Hugenberg.
+Hitler was able to use Alfred Hugenberg to push himself into the political mainstream, and once the Young Plan was passed by the Reichstag, Hitler promptly ended his links with Alfred Hugenberg.

-The promise of more aid to farmers was popular in rural areas, and several DVNP MrDs led by Westarp wanted the party to vote for the bill, which Alfred Hugenberg was opposed to under the grounds some of the tax revenue raised would go to France in the form of reparations.
+The promise of more aid to farmers was popular in rural areas, and several DNVP representatives led by Westarp wanted the party to vote for the bill, which Alfred Hugenberg was opposed to on the grounds that some of the tax revenue raised would go to France in the form of reparations.

 That Alfred Hugenberg was incapable of controlling his own delegation led Hitler to openly mock him as a weak leader.

-On 10 February 1931 Alfred Hugenberg joined the Nazi Party in walking the DNVP out of the Reichstag altogether, as a protest against the Bruning government.
+On 10 February 1931 Alfred Hugenberg joined the Nazi Party in walking with the DNVP out of the Reichstag altogether as a protest against the Bruning government.

 However, Alfred Hugenberg's hubristic arrogance enraged Hindenburg, who complained that he was a, a field marshal and the president while Alfred Hugenberg treated him "like a schoolboy".

-The fact that DVNP members did not have to pay dues as NSDAP members did proved to be a weakness as the requirement to pay monthly dues inspired Nazi Party members with far more devotion to their cause than the DVNP members, who blithely assumed that Alfred Hugenberg's fortune was more than enough to handle the party's financial needs.
+The fact that DNVP members did not have to pay dues, as NSDAP members did, proved to be a weakness, as the requirement to pay monthly dues inspired Nazi Party members with far more devotion to their cause than the DNVP members, who blithely assumed that Alfred Hugenberg's fortune was more than enough to handle the party's financial needs.

-Alfred Hugenberg wanted to announce the creation of his front in Bad Harzburg in Braunschweig, a governed by a DVNP-NSDAP coalition to symbolize unity on the right.
+Alfred Hugenberg wanted to announce the creation of his front in Bad Harzburg in Braunschweig, a governed by a DNVP-NSDAP coalition, to symbolize unity on the right.

 Hitler was wary of the plans, leading Alfred Hugenberg to complain in private of his "megalomania, but of uncontrollability, imprudence and lack of judgement".